apasto/matSNIP/readme_template/readme_head.md

 ## List of scripts/functions

-The contents of this list and of `SNIP.DispContents` are automatically updated after every commit.
+The contents of this list and of `SNIP.DispContents` are automatically updated after every commit is pushed, using Travis CI.